 The Brij Raj Palace in India is considered to be one of the most haunted places in India.
 It was earlier an abandoned palace and has now been converted into a heritage hotel.
 The ghost that is said to be present there doesn’t really harm anyone, but the night guards claim to have been slapped by an invisible hand in the middle of the night.

 This beautiful palace in Rajasthan is said to be haunted by the ghost of a British officer, Major Burton, who lived here with his family before they were killed by Indian sepoys during the Indian Rebellion of 1857.
 Some also add that Major Burton (the spirit) along with his sons was shot right inside the palace and therefore, he haunts the place.
-In fact, in this palace, considered by many as one of the most haunted places in India.
+In fact, this palace is considered by many ones of the most haunted places in India.